JetBrains/Qodana/topics/qodana-github-action.md

 Most likely, you won't need other options than `args`: all other options can be helpful if you are configuring multiple Qodana Scan jobs in one workflow.

-Use [`with`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith) to define the action parameters.
+Use [`with`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith) to define any action parameters:

 ```yaml
 with: